copark86/PTAMonUbuntu14.04/README.md

 This repository is for enabling PTAM compilable on Ubuntu 14.04 with CMake.

+The version of TooN, used in PTAM, must not be the latest version.
+With TooN version 2.0, I could compile libCVD and Gvars without any error.

 What to do is to download PTAM-Ubuntu14.04Cmake.bash and run it.
 The bash
 - installs all required libraries using Ubuntu package manager,
 - downloads, compiles, and installs required C++ libraries,